-a beginner’s guide to trade shows (written by a fully certified beginner)
+a beginner’s guide to trade shows

 Every small creative business owner goes through certain rites of passage: The first market stand, the first online sale, the first stockist.
 Sooner or later, you’ll start to wonder about your first trade show.

 Trade shows are for B2B (business-to-business) sales only, and they’re like retail markets on steroids.
 The displays are more elaborate, the venues are enormous, the foot traffic is higher and the orders are bigger.

 Trade shows are a big investment.
 Once you factor in the cost of the stall booking, your stand furniture, transportation, accommodation and meals, you’re looking at a starting cost of €3,000 or more for a small set-up.
 But with great risk comes great reward.
 If you find the right trade show, your income potential is huge.